Panjim, 25 Nov 2018 14:00 IST

 Bhor is an authentically fictitious and fictitiously good-hearted piece of work on a relevant issue viewed through the under-represented lens of the Musahar community.

-Bhor was screened at the 49th International Film Festival of India on 22 November.
+Bhor was screened at the 49th International Film Festival of India in Goa on 22 November.
 Bhor was also screened at the 14th Habitat Film Festival at New Delhi's India Habitat Centre on 19 May 2019.

 You might also like

 India's Most Wanted review: Arjun Kapoor leads an engaging, detailed cat-and-mouse thriller